LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Abstract

 \section{Abstract}

 Low-Rank Adaptation (LoRA) has emerged as a parameter-efficient approach for fine-tuning large language models.
-However, conventional LoRA adapters are typically trained for a single task, limiting their applicability in real-world settings where inputs may span diverse and unpredictable domains.
-At inference time, existing approaches combine multiple LoRAs for improving performance on diverse tasks, while usually requiring labeled data or additional task-specific training, which is expensive at scale.
+However, conventional LoRA adapters are typically trained for a single task, limiting their applicability in real-world settings, where inputs may span multiple, diverse task domains.
+At inference time, existing methods can combine multiple LoRAs to improve cross-task performance, but they require additional labeled data or task-specific training, which is expensive at scale.

-In this work, we introduce LoRA on the Go (LoGo), a training-free framework that dynamically selects and merges adapters at the instance level without any additional requirements.
-LoGo leverages signals extracted from a single forward pass through LoRA adapters, to identify the most relevant adapters and determine their contributions on-the-fly.
-Across 5 NLP benchmarks, 27 datasets, and 3 model families, LoGo outperforms training-based baselines on some tasks upto a margin of $3.6\%$ while remaining competitive on other tasks and maintaining inference throughput, highlighting its effectiveness and practicality.
+In this work, we introduce LoRA on the Go (\model{}), a training-free framework that dynamically selects and merges adapters at the instance level without any additional requirements. \model{} leverages signals extracted from a single forward pass through LoRA adapters, to identify the most relevant adapters and determine their contributions on-the-fly.
+Across 5 NLP benchmarks, 27 datasets, and 3 model families, \model{} outperforms training-based baselines on some tasks up to a margin of $3.6\%$ while remaining competitive on other tasks and maintaining inference throughput, highlighting its effectiveness and practicality.